sparkflows/sparkflows-docs/docs/user-guide/data-preparation/parse.rst

 Parse Functions
 ======

-Fire Insights provide processors that parse the values of the selected columns.
+Fire Insights provides processors that parse the values of the selected columns.

 Parse Processors in Fire Insights